MountainAndMorning/EATSeg/README.md

 Please cite the software by this paper:

 Li, Xiaogang, et al. "Automatic quantification of epicardial adipose tissue volume."
 Medical Physics 48.8 (2021): 4279-4290.

+# v3.0
+## New
+- Added coronary centerline extraction module.
+- Added plaque analysis module.
+- Created a new documentation website.

+## Improved
+- Redesigned the UI.
+- Improved the stability.

 # v2.0
 ## Improved